JuliaComputing/PlotlyLight.jl/README.md

 ```

 You then create plots via the `plot(data, layout, config)` function.
 You'll need to rely on the
-Plotly.js documentation to see what your options are
+Plotly.js documentation to see what your options are:

 - https://plotly.com/javascript/reference/
 - https://plotly.com/javascript/reference/#layout